 - + copy Created with Sketch.

-The practice has studios in both Birmingham and London, it has win numerous major design competitions, over more than 120 awards from industry organisations and built a portfolio of completed projects across a diverse range of building types.
-He has an overview of all aspects of the practice and regularly reviews all projects during design development and construction stages.
+The practice has studios in both Birmingham and London, it has won numerous major design competitions, over more than 120 awards from industry organisations and built a portfolio of completed projects across a diverse range of building types.
+He has an overview of all aspects of the practice and regularly reviews all projects during the design development and construction stages.

 Glenn has been closely involved with shaping the future of some of Britain’s most complex and ambitious regeneration projects.
 The practice has provided masterplans that have prepared the way for billions of pounds worth of investment such as Paradise in the civic heart of Birmingham, the historic Chapel Street area of Salford and the Royal Wharf project in London Docklands.
 The Practice has recently worked on a vision for the entire Eastside of Birmingham, an area that’s set to be transformed by the arrival of the High Speed 2 rail link.

 Outside of the practice, Glenn chairs the board of the Ikon Gallery and Warwick University’s Building Committee and sits on the advisory board of Birmingham Hippodrome and the West Midland’s regional architecture centre, MADE.
 Glenn continues to work closely with the RIBA and CABE where he was a member of the 2012 Olympic design review committee.
-In the academic field Glenn is an external examiner at Sheffield Hallam University and a lecturer at the Centre of Alternative Technology in Wales.
+In the academic field, Glenn is an external examiner at Sheffield Hallam University and a lecturer at the Centre of Alternative Technology in Wales.

 The partners of the practice are currently Glenn Howells, Davinder Bansal, Darren Barbier, Ben Round and Reinhold Schmaderer.